Dear national standard-setters,

 - the Annotated IFRS® Standards (Blue and Red Annotated Books): eifrs.ifrs.org/eifrs/Menu (Paid subscription required)

-The annual WSS conference provides a forum for those responsible for setting financial reporting standard requirements in jurisdictions around the world to:
+At the annual WSS conference, those responsible for setting financial reporting standards in jurisdictions around the world:

-- be updated on developments in IFRS Standards;
+- hear updates on developments in IFRS Standards;

 - provide feedback to the Board and its staff on active Board agenda projects.

-There will also be a session on ‘Working together’ with the purpose to share the best practices and identify ways the Board can encourage participation in the standard-setting process and support consistent application of IFRS Standards.
-Panellists will share their approach to participating in the standard-setting process and supporting in their jurisdictions.
+The ‘Working together’ session will enable participants to share best practice, identify ways the Board can encourage participation in the standard-setting process and support consistent application of IFRS Standards.
+Panellists will share their approach to participating in the standard-setting process and supporting implementation and consistent application in their jurisdictions.

-For those jurisdictions that translate IFRS Standards but are not yet using translation software, the Translation, Adoption and Copyright team prepared a session to present the basic functionality and advantages of using the software.
+For jurisdictions that translate IFRS Standards but do not use translation software, the Translation, Adoption and Copyright team have planned a session where they will explain the basic functionality and advantages of using the software.

-The full programme is available here.
+The full programme for the 2019 conference is available here.
 The proceedings are conducted in English.

-This year the conference will take place on the Monday 30th September and Tuesday 1st October at Hilton London Canary Wharf Hotel, South Quay, Marsh Wall, London, E14 9SH.
+This year the conference will take place on Monday 30 September and Tuesday 1 October at the Hilton London Canary Wharf Hotel, South Quay, Marsh Wall, London, E14 9SH.